felixbrucker/foxy-proxy/README.md

 I personally use pm2 to manage my nodejs based apps.
 An example ecosystem.config.js has been included.
 Just `cp ecosystem.config.js.dist ecosystem.config.js`.
 Then just use `pm2 start ecosystem.config.js`.
 To startup pm2 on boot use `pm2 save` to save the current running config and `pm2 startup` to startup pm2 on boot.
+This will only work when installed via git.

 ## Updating the proxy

 When installed as a git repository just `git pull`.
 If the changes have new dependencies required one needs to execute `npm ci` again as well before starting the proxy.

+When installed via npm just run `npm update -g bhd-burst-proxy`

 ## BHD wallet bugs and quirks to be aware of